 Medium Term Goals (90-180 days)

-Hopefully, I’m getting at least 250 visits a day from organic search by this point.
+Hopefully, I’m getting at least 250 Sessions a day by this point.

 Goal: 25 more posts for a total of 75.

 As I’ve mentioned, my goal is to get the traffic up to 1,000 visits a day.
 At which point, I’m confident that Mediavine will accept it into their managed portfolio.

 I have no idea what sort of CPM I’ll be earning.
 If I’m earning a $20 CPM, with 1,000 visits a day, that’s a $600 a month site.
 Going from 1,000 visits to 2,000 visits in this niche won’t be that hard considering how uncompetitive the SERPs are- so that would be a realistic $1,200 a month if I could double site traffic say ~3 months after achieving 1,000 visits a day.

 Understanding the site’s earning potential will help me decide how much more effort I should put into it.

 Goal: No income yet (unless traffic exceeds expectations).